RivD09/RivD09/README.md

 - 👋 Hi, I’m @RivD09
 - 👀 I’m interested in technology things, for example computers, smarthpones and similars.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on proyects where improve my knowledge

 <!---